2008 vote of confidence in the Manmohan Singh ministry: Allegations of bribery

 Three BJP MPs – Ashok Argal (Morena), Faggan Singh Kulaste (Mandla) and Mahavir Bhagora (Salumber) amidst discussion walked towards the Speaker Somnath Chatterjee and placed two brown and black leather bags on a table.
 They pulled out bundles of ₹1000 and alleged that Samajwadi Party leader Amar Singh had tried to offer them bribe to vote in favour of the government.
 The BJP MP Kulaste, alleged that Amar Singh and Congress leader Ahmed Patel, an aide to Sonia Gandhi tried to offer bribe of ₹90 million to remain absent from the confidence vote.
 Amar Singh denied the charges.
 Speaker Somnath Chatterjee asked the police chief of New Delhi to investigate the bribery issue.
 Indian news channel CNN IBN which carried out the sting operation by recording using hidden cameras agreed to share the material with Indian authorities.
 A joint parliamentary committee formed to investigate the issue submitted its report to the Lok Sabha on 15 December 2008, after finding no evidence for bribery against the MPs Amar Singh and Ahmad Patel, thereby exonerating them.
+In March 2011, a parliamentary panel recommended a formal investigation into the bribery allegations, following renewed scrutiny of the cash-for-votes scandal by opposition parties and media.